clojurewerkz/cassaforte.docs/articles/cassandra_key_concepts.md

 Cassandra starts making most sense when your data is rather big.
-Because it was built for distribution, you can scale your reads and writes, and fine-tune and manage your database consistency and availability.
+Because it was built for distribution, you can scale your reads and writes, and fine-tune and manage your database `consistency` and `availability`.
 Cassandra handles network partitions well, so even when your several nodes are unavailable for some time, you will still be able to easily recover from that.